Mohamed15Ghaly/Medi-Application/README.md

 # 🔥 Medi Application

-✨ Fluuter mobile application about the smart medical diagnoses by prediction and a medical chatbot "Medi".
+✨ Flutter mobile application about the smart medical diagnoses by prediction and a medical chatbot "Medi".
 <br>

 # 📹 Medi Application Representation Video : -